Tiffany O’Donnell is the Chief Executive Officer of Women Lead Change.

-Morgan, a native of Cedar Rapids, IA, is Women Lead Change’s new Office Manager.
-In this role, she is responsible for the daily functions and operations of Women Lead Change.
-She brings with her experience has a Paralegal and Office Manager for a law firm in Cedar Rapids.
+Morgan is a native of Cedar Rapids, Iowa.
+As Director of Operations, she is responsible for the daily functions and operations of Women Lead Change.
+She brings with her experience as a Paralegal and Office Manager for a law firm in Cedar Rapids.

-After her husband attended a Women Lead Change conference, Morgan became passionate about joining the Women Lead Change team, so when the need for an Office Manager came up, it was the perfect fit.
+After her husband attended a Women Lead Change conference, Morgan became passionate about joining the Women Lead Change team, so when a position became open, it was the perfect fit.

 When not working Morgan loves to spend time with her husband, family, her two Bengal cats, and reading.
 On the weekends in the summer Morgan can be found drag racing with her family at race tracks across the Midwest.

 Mackenzy is excited to join the team as Women Lead Change's Marketing Coordinator.

 Mackenzy is a graduate of the University of Iowa with degrees in Journalism and American Studies.
 During her senior year, she served as Daily Iowan TV News Director.
 Under her leadership, the organization was awarded the 2019 College News Station of the Year by the Iowa Broadcast News Association.